vmware-archive/gp-r/HomePage.md

 ```

 ### <a name="parallelization"/> Verify Parallelization
-Congratulations, you've just parallelized your first PL/R algorithm in GPDB.
+Congratulations, you've just parallelized your first PL/R algorithm in GPDB/HAWQ!
 Or have you?
 In this section we will describe three sanity checks to ensure that your code is actually running in parallel.

 #### <a name="plr_parallelization_hostnames"/> Option 1: Via Segment Hostnames